 In a thought-provoking conversation at the University of Texas, Dallas, on September 9, opposition leader Rahul Gandhi laid out a unique vision for Indian politics, centering on the transformative power of listening.
 In contrast to the traditional top-down approach of political leadership, where speaking often takes precedence over engagement, Rahul Gandhi’s philosophy challenges established norms by emphasizing the importance of listening as an act of political responsibility.

-Listening as a Political Act
+Listening as a political act

 According to Rahul, listening is more critical than speaking for a political leader.
 He argues that leaders must adopt an other-centric rather than self-centric attitude to understand the real concerns of the people.
 This act of listening allows political leaders to step outside themselves and connect with the grievances and aspirations of those they serve.
 Rahul’s statement reflects his belief that only by listening can politicians truly identify their role in shaping the country’s future.